cnnrbrn/feu-js-frameworks/module-3/lesson-1.md

 }
 ```

 Hit save and check your browser.
-The page will automatically reload when you make changes to the code so you won't need to refresh your browser to see the changes.
+The page will automatically reload when you make changes to the code.

 ### How it workss